Secure Context Attestation Pack

 The product bet

-SecurityRecipes should not look like another prompt library.
+SecurityRecipes should not look like another recipe catalog.
 The defensible product is a secure context layer: context sources are registered, hashed, scanned, recertified, exposed through typed MCP tools, and eventually signed for production gateways.

 The Secure Context Attestation Pack turns the existing trust pack into an attestation-shaped artifact.
 It does not pretend the open repo has already produced a cryptographic signature.
 Instead, it creates a stable attestation seed that can be verified in CI today and signed later with a keyless signing system such as Sigstore or an enterprise attestation service.